Forecasting Generative Amplification: Averaging amplification factor

 The numerical results for the two uncertainties in \cref{fig:local_int_gaussian_toy_scaling}, averaged over 50 independent experiments, agree well with the analytic prediction.
-We can also extract $\Nequiv$ from the crossing of the two contributions, confirming our previous result $G=70$.
+We can also extract $\Nequiv$ graphically from the crossing of the two contributions, confirming $G=70$.